Saitoshii/TCGInventory/docs/WEB_INTERFACE.md

 ## Bulk adding cards

 Use the **Bulk Add** page to quickly insert many cards.
 Enter one card name per line or upload a JSON file containing a list of card names (or objects with a `name` field).
+Alternatively you can upload a CSV file with the columns `Card Name`, `Set Code`, `Card Number`, `Quantity` and `Language`.
 The application tries to fetch additional information automatically if possible.
+Files encoded as UTF‑8 or Latin‑1 are accepted and Excel's optional `sep=;` line is ignored.

 ## Managing folders